 Students interested in the BFA Film Production program must include the following supplemental material as part of their application:

 - A letter of intent.
 This should describe your interest in film production and your goals in the program as well as in university.
-The letter must include your student identification number and should be sent via email as a pdf.
+The letter must include your student identification number.

 - A Director’s portfolio.
 The work should reflect your creative and artistic potential, based on original ideas or adaptations in which they were creatively responsible for the content and form.
 The portfolio must be no longer than 5 minutes.
 Generally, technical factors are overlooked as long as they do not inhibit the viewer’s ability to understand the material.
 Portfolio films must be easily accessible, we recommend they be posted on Youtube, Vimeo or another site.
 The link to the video must be provided.
 Any inaccessible content will not be reviewed and your application will be automatically rejected.